DingleBinky/manga-for-beginners/README.md

 * HTML
 * CSS

+## Challenges

+I had a problem with my footer as it was stuck to the right side underneath my right float, this was because my left float was bigger than the right so to fix this issue I switched 2 manga around from both floats to balance out the sides, originally One Piece was #10 and Solo Levelling was #5 since One Piece had the most amount of text it seemed the logical choice to switch with another.

 ## Credits

-I used some code from Love Running to help fix my footer issue
+I used some code from Love Running to help fix my footer issue.
+I used some code from <https://dirask.com/posts/CSS-disable-background-image-scrolling-1bGZlD> to help me fix up my background image from going off the page.

 Background image <https://wallpaperaccess.com/parchment>